-Telling people that I was going to use cloth diaper resulted in a lot of hilarious questions, expressions and plain old bullying!
+However, telling people that I was going to use cloth diapers resulted in a lot of hilarious questions, expressions, and plain old bullying!

 Cloth Diapers Are Hard To Put On

-Back in our parents day this statement was accurate.
-At that point, all cloth diapers were simple cloth and you had to insert big metal pins into the sides in order to adhere the diaper together.
+Way back in the day, all cloth diapers were simple cloth and you had to insert big metal pins into the sides in order to adhere the diaper together.
 Talk about insane right?

-Now-a-days cloth diapers are beyond simple.
+Nowadays cloth diapers are beyond simple.
 You can still pin if you like (but uh, hello, why??) but most diapers and diaper covers are either snaps or Velcro.
-The diapers and covers I use are both snaps making it beyond simple to do them up (yes, even at two am in the dark).
-Check out the video below to see just how easy & quick it is!

 As for the diaper pail.
 Similar to investing in a specific garbage pail for disposable diapers, there is a better option for cloth than your regular old kitchen garbage.
 The pail you’ll want will be tightly sealed and have a charcoal filter to help with the smell.
 And like everything, baking soda and frequent changes go a long way!